saylordotorg/course_bio406/Unit03.md

+---
+layout: default
+title: "BIO406: Microscopic Anatomy"
+course_description: "An exploration of cells and tissues at the microscopic level, using a virtual microscope to view features that cannot be seen with the naked eye.
+Focuses on special features of various body systems, including the circulatory, renal, skeletal, lymphatic, respiratory, integumentary, endocrine, and reproductive systems."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Tissue** <span id="3"></span>
 *In this unit, we will examine the four types of tissue that make up all of the organs and organ systems of the body.
 These include epithelial,